braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/android/sdk_integration.md

 ### Receiving Content Card Data in C#

-Unity Game Objects may be registered in your Unity project's `appboy.xml` to be notified of incoming content cards.
+Unity Game Objects may be registered in your Unity project's `appboy.xml` to be notified of incoming Content Cards.

 Sample `appboy.xml` Snippet: